iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 - Easily Handles **Outliers**, **Missing Data** and **Skewness**.
 - Accept **Continuous** as well as **Ordinal** Inputs.
 - Help to Understand **Important Features**. ( Parameter : `feature_importance` )
+- Works Good even if the Data is Messy ( Missing Values or Outliers )

 ### B. Boosting